 Top tip: Try to emphasise the scale of the building whilst showing it in its arid surroundings.
 This building is truly unique so photograph it however it best presents to you.

-You need to visit Borgarfjörður.
+Don’t miss Borgarfjörður.
 This is one for the wildlife photographers and bird lovers.
 Borgarfjörður is a fantastic spot to check out the very cheeky Atlantic Puffin!
 These birds and incredibly quick so bring your best autofocus game but the layout of the nesting area provides plenty of opportunities to get quite close to these creatures.

 Top tip: Puffins can bite, so give them plenty of space and bring your longest lens!
 300mm and above work the best from the Borgarfjörður nest.
 Try and frame the birds away from the horizon line and work with a clean background if possible.